 Some people carry a gene variant that makes them “ultra-rapid metabolizers” of codeine.
 Infants who carry the CYP2D6 gene variant and whose bodies are still slow at clearing drugs may be at high risk of serious toxicity effects.
 People of North African, Ethiopian and Saudi Arabian descent are most likely to carry the gene variant, while Chinese, Japanese and Hispanic people are among the least likely.
 Other opiate-derived pain killers should also be limited to a few days of use.

 One more caveat to nursing moms: Scientists have yet to study the cumulative effect of multiple drugs on infants.
 There is also no rigorous data on the safety of herbs.
 “Women are on their own here,” Anderson said.

-In California, free counseling about breast feeding and drugs in breast milk is available through MotherToBaby CA or by calling 866-626-6847 for English and Spanish speakers.
+In California, free counseling about breast feeding and drugs in breast milk is available by calling 866-626-6847 for English and Spanish speakers.